mstksg/inCode/copy/entries/lenses-and-prisms.md

 this is because there are already so many great resources on lenses.

-This post won't be a "lens tutorial", but rather a dive into an insightful perspective on lenses and prisms that I've heard repeated many times, but not yet all compiled into a single place.
+This post won't be a "lens tutorial", but rather a dive into an insightful perspective on lenses and prisms that I've heard repeated many times (and always credited to Edward Kmett), but not yet all compiled into a single place.
 In particular, I'm going to talk about the perspective of lenses and prisms as embodying the essences of products and sums (respectively), and how that observation can help you with a more "practical" understanding of lenses and prisms.

 An Algebraic Recap
 ------------------